Video Streaming

 Meraki MV cameras use HTTP Live Streaming (HLS) as the delivery mechanism for video.
 HTTP Live Streaming (HLS) is a protocol originally developed by Apple for streaming media.
 It works by creating a continuous collection of small files which are downloaded by the web browser and played back seamlessly.
 Video delivered this way is simple for a browser to interpret and removes the need for special software or browser plugins that can show the video.

-Below are the workflow steps for streaming live video via HLS to Dashboard.
+The following are the workflow steps for streaming live video to the Dashboard using HLS.

 -

-The camera creates a playlist file called .m3u8 that contains a list of all current .ts segment files on the camera.
-These .ts segments can vary in length based on camera model.
+The camera generates a playlist file named .m3u8, which contains a list of all the current .ts segment files on the camera.
+The length of these .ts segments may vary depending on the camera model.

 -

-Dashboard will create a secure connection to the camera and request the playlist file.
-Once it retrieves the .m3u8 playlist file, Dashboard will read it to learn of the current .ts segments on the camera.
+The Dashboard establishes a secure connection to the camera and requests the playlist file.
+After retrieving the .m3u8 playlist file, the Dashboard reads it to identify the current .ts segments on the camera.

 -

-Dashboard will make requests for each .ts segment on the camera.
+The Dashboard will send requests for each .ts segment on the camera.

 -